ktrnka/company-detective/NOTES.md

 # Experiments done 8/27

+## Generic summary of the company webpage

+I just did a site search for 20-30 pages, scraped them all, then used a very minimal prompt for summarization.
+The results were very useful.

+Good:

+- It's how the company describes themselves
+- It works even for companies with very little data in the news (like TFS)
+- Companies often have "meet the people" types of info on them

+Bad:

+- It's somewhat biased
+- I was lazy about citations so that would need to be improved

 ## Query reformulation

 Based on some writeups of Perplexity.ai I tried out search formulation.
 I'd input the original query then have the LLM generate Google searches with chain of thought.
 The initial results of this were promising.